futurist/modb/README.md

-# MADB
+# MODB
-In Memory Array DB in JS
+In Memory Object DataBase for JS.